 But first, a word on grooming.

-Even if you’re tired, appearing neat and tidy will make you feel more confident, thus affecting posture and poise.
-It’s the difference between coming across as a bumbler—disheveled, tired, and unfocused—or as a man who’s got everything under control.
+Even if you’re tired, appearing neat and tidy will make you feel more confident, which affects posture and poise.
+It’s the difference between coming across as a bumbler—disheveled, tired, and unfocused—or a man who’s got everything under control.

 - If you haven’t already, get a haircut.
-You’ve no doubt noticed that a man exiting a barbershop looks a lot fresher than he did when entering.
+You’ve no doubt noticed that a man exiting a barbershop looks a lot fresher than he did when he went in.
+And don’t forget to get your eyebrows trimmed if necessary—it will make a world of difference.

 - When styling your hair, bear in mind that a messy look can make fatigue more noticeable.

-- For men who typically buzz or shave their heads, take a moment to assess whether you’re due for a refresh.
+- For men who typically buzz or shave their heads, take a moment to decide whether you need a refresh.

 - Running a razor over your face or a trimmer over your beard or mustache can make a huge difference.
 To enhance shine and tame flyaways, apply beard balm.
-And make sure stubble is nicely shaped at the neckline and the tops of the cheeks.
+And make sure your five o’clock shadow is nicely shaped around the neckline and the tops of the cheeks.

-- In case you usually cover up grays, give yourself a touch-up; patchy coloring, whether of facial or head hair, emphasizes jadedness.
+- In case you usually cover up grays, give yourself a touch-up.
+Patchy coloring, whether of facial or head hair, emphasizes tiredness.

-- And don’t overlook unwanted hair growing out of your ears and nostrils.
-In case you don’t have one, invest in a nose and ear hair trimmer.
+- Don’t overlook unwanted hair growing out of your ears and nostrils.
+Invest in a nose and ear hair trimmer if you don’t already have one.

 Quick, Natural Remedies to Look Less Tired